-All applicants for admission into the ITACS program must hold a bachelor’s degree from an accredited college or university, with a concentration in Management Information Systems, Accounting, or another related field.
-We expect applicants to have a GPA of 3.0 or better for their undergraduate studies.
-Applicants must also have acceptable scores on either the GMAT or GRE, consisting of scores at or above the 65th percentile.
+All applicants for admission into the ITACS program must hold a bachelor’s degree from an accredited college or university.
+We expect applicants to have a GPA of 3.0 or better for their undergraduate studies and acceptable scores on either the GMAT or GRE, consisting of scores at or above the 65th percentile.
 Applicants will need to provide academic transcripts; professional resume featuring work, internship and/or project experience; 2 recommendations from supervisors, instructors or colleagues; and a written essay.

-In addition, applicants to the ITACS Cyber Security track are expected to have a technical undergraduate degree in MIS, computer science, software engineering, or other academic program with a focus on information technology.
-Significant experience in an related IT profession can be substituted for this degree requirement.
+In addition, applicants to the ITACS Cyber Security concentration are expected to have demonstrated knowledge of computers and information technology.
 All applicants to the Cyber Security track must be able to demonstrate a fundamental understanding of the following:

 - Use of computer operating system (OS) command line interfaces (CLI) of Linux and Windows

 - How to navigate an OS’ file system and manipulate directories, data files and binary executable files

 - Use of OS CLI to navigate computer OS file systems and directory structures

 The ITACS Program does not accept transfer credits from other universities.

 How to Apply